InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 ## **Liquidation**

-When an account's **NAV** becomes negative, all of its positions are subject to liquidation, i.e. the forced closure of the position due to a minimum collateral requirement being breached.
+When an account's **NAV** becomes negative, all of its positions are subject to liquidation, i.e. the forced closure of the position due to a maintenance margin requirement being breached.

 ## **Liquidation Penalty**